reimerb13/Baseball-Analytics-Practicum/README.md

 |Radial|3,116|1,415|0.36|69.2%|30.8%|
 |Polynomial|3,493|497|0.16|61.0%|39.0%|

 The results from the M machine learning models showed that the results were in fair agreement with the linear and radial models.
-The results were in poor agreement with the polynomial model.
+The results were in slight agreement with the polynomial model.

 OFC SVM Model Results